Shanmugam Manjunath: Opposition to corruption and murder

 While working for the Indian Oil Corporation in Lucknow, he ordered two petrol pumps at Lakhimpur Kheri sealed for selling adulterated fuel for three months.
-When the pump started operating again a month later, Manjunath decided to conduct a surprise raid around 19 November 2005.
+When the pump started operating again a month later, Manjunath conducted a surprise raid on 19 November 2005.

-Having not heard from his son for three days, at around 9 that night, his father, M Shanmughan, sent an SMS: "How are you?".
-There was no reply because that night, during his inspection, Manjunath had been shot dead in the town of Gola Gokarannath in Lakhimpur Kheri.
-His body, riddled with at least six bullets, was found in the backseat of his own car, which was being driven by two employees of the petrol pump.
+During his inspection, Manjunath had been shot dead in the town of Gola Gokarannath in Lakhimpur Kheri.
+At-least 6 bullets were found in his body which was found in the backseat of his own car, driven by two employees of the petrol pump.
 Both were arrested and the main accused, pump-owner Pawan Kumar ('Monu') Mittal, was held on 23 November along with seven others.

 Indian Oil Corporation paid ₹26 lakh compensation to the family.

 Murder trial

 Manjunath's death came close on the heels of the assassination of Satyendra Dubey (27 November 1973 – 27 November 2003), suspected to have been murdered for similar reasons (fighting corruption).
 Following the murder, there was immense media spotlight on the case.
 The Manjunath Shanmugam Trust was founded by IIM alumni Anjali Mullatti & H. Jaishankar.
-The Trust was supported by hundreds of alumni across the IIMs; as well as many well wishers; S. Manjunath's batchmates from IIM Lucknow (where he was affectionately called machan) also kept the story alive.
+The Trust was supported by hundreds of alumni across the IIMs; as well as many well wishers; S. Manjunath's batchmates from IIM Lucknow (where he was affectionately called machan) also contributed to it.